sensor-dream/APIVOF/guidelines/list-info/I-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : DjVu plugin for ImageMagick
+Short desc    : DjVu plugin for ImageMagick
 URL          : http://www.imagemagick.org/
-Лицензия     : ImageMagick
+License      : ImageMagick
-Описание     : This packages contains a plugin for ImageMagick which makes it possible to
+Descript     : This packages contains a plugin for ImageMagick which makes it possible to
              : save and load DjvU files from ImageMagick and libMagickCore using applications.
 ```